GinjaChris/dnssec_live/README.md

 - Point your clients to use the new server for DNS.
 You may wish to modify your DHCP server to provide the new IP of your DNS server to your clients.

+- It is a live medium so if you reboot any changes you made are lost

 - We use a UK key layout by default

 - There's no remote access enabled (SSH etc) by default